frankban/django-endless-pagination/doc/twitter_pagination.rst

     {% endfor %}
     {% show_more %}

+The :ref:`templatetags-paginate` template tag takes care of customizing the given queryset and the current template context.
+In the context of a Twitter-style pagination the :ref:`templatetags-paginate` tag is often replaced by the :ref:`templatetags-lazy-paginate` one, which offers, more or less, the same functionalities and allows for reducing database access: see :doc:`lazy_pagination`.

+The :ref:`templatetags-show-more` one displays the link to navigate to the next page.

-See the :doc:`javascript` for a detailed explanation of how to integrate JavaScript and Ajax features in Django Endless Pagination.
+You might want to glance at the :doc:`javascript` for a detailed explanation of how to integrate JavaScript and Ajax features in Django Endless Pagination.

 Pagination on scroll
 ~~~~~~~~~~~~~~~~~~~~

 If you want new items to load when the user scroll down the browser page,
-you can use the **pagination on scroll** feature: just set the
+you can use the :ref:`pagination on scroll<javascript-pagination-on-scroll>`
-*paginateOnScroll* option of *$.endlessPaginate()* to *true*, e.g.:
+feature: just set the *paginateOnScroll* option of *$.endlessPaginate()* to
+*true*, e.g.:

 .. code-block:: html+django